johnmichaloski/SoftwareGadgets/Word2Markdown/Readme.md

 Pops dialog to retrieve word file to convert.
 Saves images, all image and table ranges, and then processes each paragraph.
 If image or table, handles.
 Tables are currently handled as HTML.
 If other style, mapping is performed.
 Output is streamed to Readme.md in the same folder as the oringal work file.
 **_SaveClipboardImage(System.String)_**
 Saves the clipboard into the given filename as a jpg.
 Uses System.Drawing.Image
+#Caveats
+ 1. Tables end with \a to signal end of cell, row, table.
+This character does not map well in Markdown.
+ 2. If the backup readme.docx file is already open, the program will fail.
+Please close the file.
+There is a message box to inform you of this problem.
+ 3. The header row should be bold if you want to improve readability of word and to distinguish header from rest of table.